wrightmat/dnd-eberron/locations/Ohr Kaluun.md

 ### Development

 * During the Quiet Year, Ohr Kaluun discovered an infernal engine, which started gaining power unexpectedly, then disappeared (taking several researchers with it).
 Laterm a body of one of the researchers was found on an entirely different island.
 Even later, the engine itself appeared in Pyrine, only to disappear once more with a couple more people.
 * Near the end of the Quiet Year, Ohr Kaluun had a revolution where the aristocracy was killed and the people took power.
-Then they almost immediately instated a king.
+Then they almost immediately instated a king (from the former council of wizards).
 *

 ### References